fjfricke/framework-of-thoughts/README.md

 ## Features

 - Modelling of graph-based prompting strategies with support for various graph operations and measurements
-- Integration with `optuna` for optimization of hyperparameters
+- Integration with `optuna` for optimization of hyperparameters.
+Integration with `dspy` for optimization of prompts.
+Note that the latter is not fully supported and only a COPRO-style prompt optimization on a single prompt is implemented so far.
 - Example scripts and datasets to reproduce the results in the paper.

 ## Setting the OpenAI API key